hydroGR/evalhyd/__source/r/functions/evalhyd--evald.rst

       q_obs
          A numeric vector (or numeric matrix) of streamflow observations.
+         Time steps with missing observations must be assigned `NA` values.
+Those time steps will be ignored both in the observations and in the predictions before the *metrics* are computed.
+Observations and predictions must feature the same number of dimensions and they must be broadcastable.

       q_prd
          A numeric vector (or numeric matrix) of streamflow prediction.
+         Time steps with missing predictions must be assigned `NA` values.
+Those time steps will be ignored both in the observations and in the predictions before the *metrics* are computed.
+Observations and predictions must feature the same number of dimensions and they must be broadcastable.

       metrics
          A character vector of evaluation metrics to be computed.